iainhouston/bradford-abbas.uk/README.md

 2. **Key environment variable** Ensure that the `DRUPALVM_ENV` environment variable is correctly set by issuing vagrant commands in the form: `DRUPALVM_ENV=vagrant vagrant up` and `DRUPALVM_ENV=vagrant vagrant provision`.
 Keep and eye on `echo $DRUPALVM_ENV`: that caught me out.

 3. **Drush:**
-  This took a lot of my bandwidth as older versions of drush and the latest Drupal 8.4 have different dependencies on Symfony packages.
+  Getting `drush` right took a lot of my bandwidth as older versions  and the latest Drupal 8.4 have different dependencies on Symfony packages.
 So I really had to persist with `composer` etc. to get a working vagrant-based development setup.

   I am using drush 9.0.0-rc2.
 I encountered problems with both 8.1.15 and 9.0.0-rc2, but suppose Moshe Weitzman will be fixing 9.0.0-rc2 (I raised issues for some of the following)